Maine Spring Break 2019

 In Virginia, we literally live on the edge of horse country, but that doesn’t mean it’s easy to get our boys scheduled for the occasional riding lesson.
 After a few failed attempts to contact various stables in the area, I was overwhelmed by the schedules and rules and horse culture in place and I gave up.
 Coming to the midcoast is a great chance for you to put your child or yourself in the saddle even for just a very first lesson with zero hassle.
 Every time we come up, we try to get the boys at least one lesson!

 My kids are complete beginners and setting up a lesson at Oyster River was totally my speed.
-Karen, the owner, specializes in hunter/jumpers and teaches beginners to advanced students.
+We’ve had lessons with two different instructors there over the past couple of years.
 Lessons are a half hour and include learning horsemanship for beginners.

 If you want to schedule even a single lesson, it’s simple!
 I generally try to call in advance for best scheduling luck, and then we just show up that day and have our lesson.
-Karen is so patient with them and is used to working with kids, so you can feel comfortable that nothing will throw her (no pun intended).
+The instructors have been so patient with them and are used to working with kids, so you can feel comfortable that nothing will throw them (no pun intended).

 Pro tip: Morse’s Sauerkraut is a short drive away and is perfect for lunch, after!